zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

    Whitespace is part of YAML’s formatting.
 Unless otherwise indicated, newlines indicate the end of a field.

    You structure a YAML document using indentation.
 The indentation level can be one or more spaces.
-The YAML specification forbids tabs because tools treat them differently.
+The YAML specification forbids tabs since many tools treat them differently.

 ## COMMENTS